Fiber Optics

 - Medical Imaging: Endoscopy and Optical Coherence Tomography (OCT).

-- Sensing: Fiber optic sensors for temperature, pressure, and strain measurements.
+- Sensing: Fiber optic sensors for temperature, strain, and pressure measurements.

 - Military and Aerospace: Secure, lightweight communication systems.